Niickwan/TrackAndTraceGUI/README.md

 - login
 - Create new user
 - Search package using Track and trace number
+- see last 5 packages

 TODO
 - Logout
-- Fetch last 3-5 packages
 - Edit user
-- Button links

 Created By SuperAwesomeGroup